darrendaz/recipe-scrape-cli/README.md

 You will be prompted to enter a recipe number from the list to view the details of that recipe.

-Hit enter after typing in the recipe number and the recipe will be output to the terminal.
+Hit `enter` key after typing in the recipe number and the recipe will be output to the terminal.

 Have fun!